Aryo15/Proxima/docs/development/theming.rst

 Theming
 =======

-FlaskBB uses the `Flask-Themes2`_ extension for theming.
+Ekaayam uses the `Flask-Themes2`_ extension for theming.

 Quickstart